settylab/kompot/README.md

 - **Mahalanobis distances** for statistical significance
 - **Weighted mean log fold change** using density differences
 - Support for **empirical variance estimation**

+### AnnData Integration

+- Direct support for operating on AnnData objects
+- Automatic extraction of cell states and gene expression
+- Storage of results in standard AnnData locations
+- HTML report generation from AnnData objects
+- Full compatibility with the scverse ecosystem

 ## License